Travel Risk Management & Best Duty of Care Trends 2017

-I had the pleasure of attending the Global Business Travel Association (GBTA) annual convention in Boston this week.
-Overall, it contained a somewhat surprising number of travel security & risk management related education sessions and found the principle of Duty of Care to be thematic throughout the program.
-General David Patraeus was a keynote speaker highlighting US politics and military perspectives as related to operating in the global environment.
-ASIS International Chief Knowledge Officer Michael Gips participated as a panelist on a discussion related to travel risk management at general session as well.
-Individuals from Facebook, Berkshire Hathaway, Northwestern University, Marriott International, and many others spoke on relevant topics in separate sessions as well.
-The presence of such titans of industry and their leading the way by speaking on travel risk issues showcases the importance of safety & security being incorporated into today’s meeting and event planning.
+ASIS International Chief Knowledge Officer Michael Gips participated as a panelist on a discussion related specifically to travel risk management at the general session as well.
+Individuals from Facebook, Berkshire Hathaway, Northwestern University, Marriott International, and many others spoke on relevant topics surrounding travel risk in separate sessions as well.
+The presence of such titans of industry and their leading the way by speaking on travel risk issues showcases the critical importance of travel risk awareness and safety & security being incorporated into today’s meeting and event planning.
+Emphasizing travel risk management is essential for ensuring the protection and well-being of all travelers and participants involved.

 1. There are over 70+ countries around the world that criminalize LGBTQ in a variety of ways.
 This is a complex and complicated issue for corporations to deal with properly today due to the legalities involved however Duty of Care cannot be ignored or neglected or it may come back to bite the organization that does choose to delay their dealings with addressing this from a policy/procedure stance.
 Be sure your management team involved in HR, Corporate Security, Travel, Legal, and operations are all having a dialogue on how best to address this for your organization.